neutrinomuon/FileSeeker/README.md

 <img src="https://raw.githubusercontent.com/neutrinomuon/FileSeeker/main/figures/FileSeeker.png" width=120>

-Enhance your directory tree visualization with colorful representations using TreeHue, a Python package that brings vibrancy to your file system structure.
+Search in your directory and subdirectories recursively to find a file with a given pattern.

 <hr>